-A list of all pet food manufacturers with pet foods available in the United States and Canada was created in June 2018 from diets offered for sale on internet pet food retailers' websites and pet food rating websites.
+A list of all pet food manufacturers with pet foods available in the United States and Canada was created in June 2019 from diets offered for sale on internet pet food retailers' websites and pet food rating websites.
 An individual manufacturer was defined by having a unique main corporate name and address on the label.
 An individual manufacturer was assumed to have common management and manufacturing sites, even if they produce multiple products sold under different names.
+Due to COVID-19, PNA anticipates to collect the next set of data in May 2021.

 1. A person selected by PNA called each manufacturer’s information line (either the consumer resource line listed on the website or, if none was available, the general number for the manufacturer).
 The caller stated that he/she was calling from the PNA and would like to get answers to 3 questions.
 The caller asked for the following: